 Tie your hair as high as possible

-A simple ponytail should do the trick when it comes to BJJ training.
+A simple ponytail using thick hair ties should do the trick when it comes to BJJ training.
 However, remember that you should tie your hair back as high as possible.
 It can get uncomfortable to lay on your back and have your hair tied lower.

 Go for braids during competitions

 Just check out the UFC.
 Every fighter with long hair takes the time and effort to get their hair braided for competition—everyone except Clay Guida, of course.

 Braids are one of the best styles for long hair in a BJJ competition.
 Aside from being tight, braids are very secure and are basically impossible to remove during a fight.

 check out this video if you want some inspiration on how you should style your long hair.